 Jeremiah 44:1, 15

 English Standard Version

 The word that came to Jeremiah concerning all the Judeans who lived in the land of Egypt, at Migdol, at Tahpanhes, at Memphis, and in the land of Pathros… Then all the men who knew that their wives had made offerings to other gods, and all the women who stood by, a great assembly, all the people who livedin Pathros inthe land of Egypt,answered Jeremiah:

 … and I will restore the fortunes of Egypt and bring them back to the land of Pathros, the land of their origin, and there they shall be a lowly kingdom.

 I will make Pathros a desolation and will set fire to Zoan and will execute judgments on Thebes.

-These verses reveal Pathros is very much part of Mizra, though a separate, prominent people or nation, who dwell in their original homeland.
+These verses reveal Pathros is very much the heart of Mizra, though a separate, prominent people or nation, who uniquely dwell in their original ancient homeland.

-Islam is the official religion of Egypt and Arabic the official language.With a population of over 104,840,393 people, Egypt is the most populous country in North Africa, the Middle East and the Arab world [and second in Africa after Nigeria].
+Islam is the official religion of Egypt and Arabic the official language.With a population of over 107,137,854 people, Egypt is the most populous country in North Africa, the Middle East and the Arab world and second in Africa after Nigeria.
 The great majority of its people live near the banks of the Nile River where the only arable land is found.
 The large regions of the Sahara desert which constitute most of Egypt’s territory, are sparsely populated.